January 14, 2025

 In 2016, two Curry College men’s soccer student-athletes crossed the stage as teammates and entered the work force as Sport and Recreation Management professionals.
 Now, Ryan Madden ’16 and Richkaard Verrier ’16 are working together as colleagues for the Needham High School Athletic Department.

 Curry College recently hosted The Future of Work in Education event for Dartmouth College alumni and community members.
-President Jay Gonzalez, a Dartmouth alum himself, and Professor of Education Jen McNally represented Curry on panels that led discussions on topics on the evolution of teaching in the post-pandemic era and the challenges that education leaders face.
+President Jay Gonzalez, a Dartmouth alum himself, and Professor Jen McNally represented Curry on panels that led discussions on topics on the evolution of teaching in the post-pandemic era and the challenges that education leaders face.

 The cherished members of the Curry College faculty are known for their tireless dedication and support to our students - but they are also leading scholars, scientists, artists, and trailblazers in their respective fields.
 See their many accomplishments from this past summer and fall.